clifgriffin/shopp/readme.txt

 5. Find **Shopp** in the list of available plugins and click **Activate**.
 The Shopp menus will appear on the left.
 6. Click on any of the Shopp menus to start setting up your new Shopp store!

 At a minimum you should setup a **Base of Operations** location to setup Shopp to work for your location.
-For details see our [Getting Started Guide](https://shopplugin.comt/docs/getting-started/)
+For details see our [Getting Started Guide](https://shopplugin.com/docs/getting-started/)

 == Changelog ==

-= 1.0 =

-* Initial release
-* Content templates
-* Shortcodes
-* Widgets
-* Product Variants editor
-* PayPal Standard

-= 1.1 =

-* Product addons
-* Storefront Search Engine
-* Tax system improvements
-* Image & Script Servers
-* Scriptabe email templates
-* Cart Item discounts
-* Passes PCI scans
-* Offline Payments
-* 2Checkout and Google Checkout included
-* New Theme API tags

-= 1.2 =

-* Converted products to a WordPress custom post type
-* Converted categories and tags to WordPress taxonomies
-* Added order event system
-* Re-engineered APIs to be pluggable
-* Introduced Developer API
-* WordPress Menus support
-* Replaced WordPress Page placeholders to Shopp virtual pages
-* New notification email templates
-* Added subscription support to PayPal Standard
-* Added support for authorization-only transactions
-* Added support for refund and void transactions
-* Added shipment notices
-* Redesigned shipping calculators
-* Query speed optimizations
-* DB record loader infrastructure
-* Auto-generate plain text email alternative
-* Implemented unit tests

 = 1.3 =